Dennison Wheelock: Carlisle Indian School

-In 1892, Pratt appointed Wheelock as assistant clerk, working directly for him at the School.
-Later that year, Pratt appointed the young man as bandmaster, a position he would hold for more than eight years, until 1900.

 Music at Carlisle

 During the Progressive Era, from the late 19th century until the onset of World War I, Native American performers were major draws and money-makers.
 Millions of visitors at world fairs, exhibitions, and parades throughout the United States and Europe saw Native Americans portrayed as the vanishing race, exotic peoples, and objects of modern comparative anthropology.
 Reformers and Progressives fought a war of words and images against the popular Wild West shows at world fairs, expositions and parades.
 They opposed theatrical portrayals of Wild Westers as vulgar heathen stereotypes.
 In contrast, Carlisle students were portrayed as a new generation of Native American leadership embracing civilization, education and industry.